 Resources

-Is my credit rating important?
+Is my credit score important?

 Who can access my credit file?